Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

   - Tizen.MachineLearning
     - Custom filter class has been added.
   - Tizen.Multimedia
-    - Setter/Getter for volume recording has been added to AudioIO.
+    - Setter and Getter for volume recording has been added to AudioIO.
     - Result code and playback state have been added to MediaController.
     - New RequestCommand for async has been added to MediaController.
     - New barcode types have been added to Vision.